Analytics for Procurement Powering Actionable Insights

 Procurement Analytics Examples

-While no two organisations will have identical procurement goals or processes, most use some or all of the most common applications supported by procurement analytics, including:
+While no two organizations will have identical procurement goals or processes, most use some or all of the most common applications supported by procurement analytics, including:

 - Spend Analytics: Processes spend data collected from various internal and external sources to guide spend management.